predictionmachine/pm-github-actions/README.md

    - Check for unwanted files - .zip etc.
    - Check hardcoded credentials in files.
    - Linting and type check - flake8, black, mypy
-   - Run test suit and generate result + test coverage (using code climate)
+   - Run test suit and generate result & test coverage using code climate)
    - Check missing docstrings using [interrogate](https://github.com/econchick/interrogate)
    - The config file and the requirements.txt file used during the CI builds are fetched from [pm-coding-template](https://github.com/predictionmachine/pm-coding-template/) dynamically.

-**Note**: For above-mentioned checks, the `github-actions` bot will comment the respective issues/check fails on PR.
+**Note**: For the above-mentioned checks, the `github-actions` bot will comment on the respective issues/check fails on PR.

 ### Installation instructions:

-- To use `main.yml` in your project repo, copy `main.yml` from this repo, and paste it in `.github/workflows/` folder of project repo.
+- To use `main.yml` in your project repo, copy `main.yml` from this repo, and paste it in the `.github/workflows/` folder of your project repo.
-- Once you have copied the `main.yml` to `.github/workflows/`, please make sure to change the value of `CC_TEST_REPORTER_ID` ENV variable to your repo reporter id in `main.yml`. `CC_TEST_REPORTER_ID` is being used for reporting the test coverage to code climate.
+- Once you have copied the `main.yml` to `.github/workflows/` folder, please make sure to change the value of `CC_TEST_REPORTER_ID` ENV variable to your repo specific reporter id in `main.yml`. `CC_TEST_REPORTER_ID` is being used for reporting the test coverage to code climate.
 - Each repo has a unique `CC_TEST_REPORTER_ID`, which can be obtained from repo setting page assuming that code climate is already configured for your repo.
 - Once the above steps are done you can run the workflow and test.
-You don't need to set up any other secrets like `GITHUB_TOKEN` for `main.yml` to work. (see FAQ)
+You don't need to set up any other secrets like `GITHUB_TOKEN` for `main.yml` to work. [see FAQ]("#FAQ")
+- For coverage run, this workflow assumes `test` folder to be present in the repo else it will fail.
+If you want to add different folder for coverage then you need to edit this `coverage run --source=test -m pytest` command in `main.yml` [here](https://github.com/predictionmachine/pm-docker-images/blob/cf4df6bfc1c6b5b630b8d9a7fcde08a639e4c8db/.github/workflows/ci.yml#L139) and replace `test` with your folder name.
-- If you need `main.yml` to use different configuration for for mypy, flake8, black and pytest then you can define then in the workflow file as bwlow:
+- If you need `main.yml` to use different configuration files for mypy, flake8, black and pytest, then you can define them in the workflow file as below:
-  - For mypy, replace the value of `mypy_flags: '--config-file=pm-coding-template/mypy.ini'` to your config file from the repo. [see here](https://github.com/predictionmachine/pm-gh-actions/blob/1be9b2cefc0f3f38614fca87d966feb4eeb4b2bb/.github/workflows/main.yml#L130)
+  - For mypy, replace the value of `mypy_flags: '--config-file=pm-coding-template/mypy.ini'` to your config file present in the repo. [see here](https://github.com/predictionmachine/pm-gh-actions/blob/1be9b2cefc0f3f38614fca87d966feb4eeb4b2bb/.github/workflows/main.yml#L130)
-  - For flake8, replace the value of `flake8_args: '--config=pm-coding-template/.flake8'` to your config file from the repo. [see here](https://github.com/predictionmachine/pm-gh-actions/blob/1be9b2cefc0f3f38614fca87d966feb4eeb4b2bb/.github/workflows/main.yml#L118)
+  - For flake8, replace the value of `flake8_args: '--config=pm-coding-template/.flake8'` to your config file present in the repo. [see here](https://github.com/predictionmachine/pm-gh-actions/blob/1be9b2cefc0f3f38614fca87d966feb4eeb4b2bb/.github/workflows/main.yml#L118)
-  - For black configuration add the `black_args: '--config=path_to_your_configfile'`.
+  - For black configuration add the `black_args: '--config=path_to_your_configfile'` in `main.yml` under `with` [tag](https://github.com/predictionmachine/pm-docker-images/blob/cf4df6bfc1c6b5b630b8d9a7fcde08a639e4c8db/.github/workflows/ci.yml#L122).
 This workflow uses default configuration provided by black.
   - For pytest, you need to add configuration file path to [this](https://github.com/predictionmachine/pm-gh-actions/blob/1be9b2cefc0f3f38614fca87d966feb4eeb4b2bb/.github/workflows/main.yml#L138) command in `main.yml` file.
 - Please see FAQ section if you have any questions, feel free to raise an issue if you don't find an answer to your question.
 - - -

 ### Few screenshots from the PR:

-- Empty PR Description check:
+- Empty PR description check:
 ![empty-pr](docs/screenshots/empty-pr-comment.png?raw=true "Empty PR comment")
 - Black format check:
 ![Alt text](docs/screenshots/black-report.png?raw=true "Black format")